magicleap/developer-portal-docs/docs/guides/remote-render/unreal-engine-5.md

 ![Project Browser](/img/unreal-5/project-browser.png)

 :::info
-It is recommended to start the Windrunner service ahead of time.
-But, if it’s not running yet, the Windrunner service will be started automatically.
+It is recommended to start the Remote Render service ahead of time.
+But, if it’s not running yet, the Remote Render service will be started automatically.
 :::

 1. Enable **OpenXR**